fortestpurps/spoofy-show/README.md

 - Pop open your browser and visit http://localhost:8888
 - First time will direct you to log in and authorize.

-## Using with OBS

-- Open OBS and make a new `Window Capture` object.
-- Select the browser running localhost.
-Move, resize and/or crop as needed.

 ## Customizing

 - I've included a few theme files which can be swapped out in `public/index.html`.